-Measuring air quality in gyms and sports centers is a fundamental aspect of indoor physical activity.
+Measuring air quality in fitness centers and gyms is a fundamental aspect of indoor physical activity.
 How to monitor it correctly is essential in a sports center where, throughout the day, hundreds of people use its facilities, generate sweat and inhale and exhale thousands of liters of air.

 During the period of greatest incidence of COVID-19, the use of CO2 meters was popularized, erroneously associating this gas as a reference parameter for measuring air quality.

 In this article we will explain what is taken into account to measure indoor air quality in a sports center, why it is important and how it is measured.